White House announces new military aid package for Ukraine | Law-Order

 White House announces new military aid package for Ukraine

+The package includes Patriot air defense batteries, Stinger anti-aircraft systems, tank ammunition and a list of other equipment, according to the Pentagon.
+In total, the U.S. has committed more than $38.3 billion in security assistance to Ukraine since the beginning of the Biden administration, including more than $37.6 billion since Russia’s invasion in February 2022.

-The White House on Wednesday announced the latest in a series of aid packages for Ukraine that includes more air defense systems and ammunition.
+The White House on Wednesday announced the latest in a series of aid packages for Ukraine that includes up to $300 million worth of air defense systems, ammunition and other defense equipment.
+The security assistance package represents the 39th drawdown of equipment from the Department of Defense inventories, the Pentagon said.
+The package includes Patriot air defense batteries, Stinger anti-aircraft systems, tank ammunition and a list of other equipment, according to the Pentagon.

-White House spokesman John Kirby said it represents the 39th Ukraine aid package approved by this administration.
-(Reporting By Trevor Hunnicutt and Jarrett Renshaw; Editing by Chris Reese)
+In total, the U.S. has committed more than $38.3 billion in security assistance to Ukraine since the beginning of the Biden administration, including more than $37.6 billion since Russia's invasion in February 2022.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)